Best executive cars 2021

 Executive cars might cost a little more, but the best ones add a real touch of class to your motoring experience…

 Even without dipping into the SUV and crossover class, there are more body styles available to the executive car buyer than ever.
 As well as the traditional saloons, there are the usual estate versions on offer and beyond that things start to get interesting.
-Two-door coupes like the Audi A5 Coupe, Merc C-Class Coupe and BMW 4 Series offer the same range of engines as their saloon counterparts, but look sharper and have similar tax and running costs.
-These also come in convertible guise for open-air motoring.
+Two-door coupes like the Audi A5 Coupe, Mercedes C-Class Coupe and BMW 4 Series offer the same range of engines as their saloon counterparts, but look sharper and have similar tax and running costs.
+Many also come in convertible guise for open-air motoring.

 Best executive cars to buy